jplflyer/BeatPatterns/README.md

 * The CLI
 * Test cases

-The SongEditor directory holds the GUI.
+The BeatPatterns directory holds the GUI.
 This is a Qt application.

 # To Build
 If you want to build or contribute, you'll need: